 Creating a Circular Economy for Flexible Packaging & Film

-“Plastic waste is a critical sustainability issue and one that requires collaboration to tackle effectively,” said JoAnne Berkenkamp, managing director of MBOLD, an initiative of GREATER MSP.
-“By working together, we are creating a new circular economy that will expand access to film recycling in the Upper Midwest, increase the supply of recycled resin and cut emissions.”
+By working together, we are catalyzing a new circular economy that will expand access to film recycling in the Upper Midwest, increase the supply of recycled resin for use in new film products and cut emissions.

 See more of MBOLD in action